A Eudoxian study of discriminant curves associated to normal surface singularities: The Eudoxian strategy

 In order to define either proportionality of two pairs of magnitudes or the cut associated to one pair it is important that the two magnitudes of each pair under consideration belong to a set on which are defined both {\em an action of the semiring $(\Z_{> 0}, +, \cdot)$} (which allows to take positive integer multiples of magnitudes) and {\em a total order} (which allows to compare two magnitudes).

 Neither proportionality nor a cut of $\Q_{>0}$ can be defined if the magnitudes under consideration belong to a set endowed with an action of $(\Z_{> 0}, +, \cdot)$, {\em but not with a total order}.
 This is precisely the case in our situation: we may think of two germs $f,g \in \mathfrak{m}_{S,s}$ as two magnitudes of the same kind.
 The positive integer $b \in \Z_{> 0}$ acts on $f$ transforming it into $f^b$, but there is no natural total order on $\mathfrak{m}_{S,s}$.
-If we consider that the central idea attributed to Eudoxus is to compare two magnitudes by studying the pairs of their multiples {\em even in the absence of total order}, then we may indeed say -- as we do -- that studying the pairs $(f,g)$ using all the finite morphisms $(f^b, g^a) : (S, s) \to (\C^2, 0)$ is indeed a {\em Eudoxian strategy}.
+If we consider that the central idea attributed to Eudoxus is to compare two magnitudes by studying the pairs of their multiples {\em even in the absence of total order}, then we may indeed say -- as we do -- that studying the pairs $(f,g)$ using all the finite morphisms $(f^b, g^a) : (S, s) \to (\C^2, 0)$ is a {\em Eudoxian strategy}.

-As far as we know, this strategy was initiated for {\em smooth} germs $(S,s)$ by Gwoz\-d\'ziewicz in \cite[Proof of Theorem 2.1]{G 12} and appears also in Delgado and Maugendre's \cite[Introduction]{DM 14}.
+As far as we know, this strategy was initiated for {\em smooth} germs $(S,s)$ by Gwoz\-d\'ziewicz in \cite[Proof of Theorem 2.1]{G 12} and by Delgado and Maugendre in \cite[Introduction]{DM 14}.
 It is in order to emphasize it for possible applications in other contexts that we decided to give it a name.

 As $f^b$ and $g^a$ belong to a $\C$-algebra, one may compare them {\em $\C$-linearly} and {\em multiplicatively}.
 Both viewpoints are important in this paper.
 That is, we consider both the differences $f^b -\lambda g^a$, with $\lambda \in \C^*$ and the ratios $f^b/g^a$.
 The object which connects those differences and ratios is the pencil $\Pp \varphi_{a,b} : (S,s) \dashrightarrow \C\Pp^1$ generated by the finite morphism $\varphi_{a,b} := (f^b, g^a) : (S,s) \to (\C^2, 0)$ introduced in Section \ref{sec:discfam}.
 According to Definition \ref{def:specialvalue}, $Z(f^b -\lambda g^a)$ is the member of the pencil corresponding to the point $[\lambda : 1] \in \C\Pp^1$ and $f^b/g^a$ is the expression of $\Pp \varphi_{a,b}$ in one of the two canonical charts of $\C\Pp^1$.
 The previous objects are used as follows in this paper: \begin{itemize} \item In Proposition \ref{prop:tropexpr}, we express the value $\trop^{\Delta_{\varphi}}(a,b)$ of the tropical function associated to the discriminant divisor $\Delta_{\varphi}$ of $\varphi := (f,g)$ in terms of the Milnor numbers $\mu(f^b -\lambda g^a)$ of the functions $f^b -\lambda g^a$.
 This proposition leads to Proposition \ref{prop:combinvjnp}, which in turn allows to prove Theorem \ref{thm:Cthm}. \item In Proposition \ref{prop:equivdist}, we express the set of roots of the restriction of a defining series $\eta_{\Delta_{\varphi}}$ of $\Delta_{\varphi}$ in terms of the set of special points of the pencil $\Pp \varphi_{a,b}$.
 This leads to a proof of Theorem \ref{thm:Athm}. \end{itemize}